kkinnear/zprint/README.md

 something if it doesn't all fit on one line (and becomes a flow, see immediately below).

+Note that the indent values for things with pairs (i.e., `:map`, `:binding`, `:pair`) are counted differently from other things.
+For these things, an `:indent 2` will leave two blanks to the right of the left "bracket" (e.g. "{" for maps).
+For other things an `:indent 2` will leave one blank to the right of the left bracket.

+### :indent-only?

+This is configurable for the major data structures: lists, maps, sets, and vectors.
+When enabled, zprint will not add or remove newlines from the incoming source, but will otherwise regularize whitespace.
+Most of the other configuration parameters will be ignored when `:indent-only?` is enabled.

+### :respect-nl?

+This will cause zprint to respect incoming newlines.
+If this is enabled, zprint will add newlines, but will not remove any existing newlines from incoming source.
+Existing formatting configuration will be followed, of course with the constraint that existing newlines will be included wherever they appear.

 ### hang and flow

 zprint uses two concepts: hang and flow, to describe how something is